gmeks/myUplinkSmartConnect/README.md

 This program connect to the myuplink.com and adjust the schedule of [Høiax CONNECTED](https://www.hoiax.no/om-hoiax/articles/hoiax-connected-smart-varmtvannsbereder-med-skylosning) hot water heaters, and adjust the schedule so that it uses electricity when the price is lowest.
 This is done by fetching price information on a pr hour basic, for today and tomorrow and building the schedule
 It also allows you to periodicity publish current values from the heater via mqtt to your home automation of choice.
+When changing the schedule it gets the price information for your region from [transparency.entsoe.eu](https://transparency.entsoe.eu) or other 3d parti API.

 ![Screenshot](schedule_screenshot.png)

-**How does program work:**
----

-It contacts a EU API [transparency.entsoe.eu](https://transparency.entsoe.eu) and gets the electricity price pr hour for your region.
-It will then set the schedule for when to increase the water temprature.

 **Legal**
 ---